caseyg/awesome/TOPICS.md

 ## offline-llm

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 ## research

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain, open and self-hostable.
-Get answers to your questions, whether they be online or in your own notes.
-Use online AI models (e.g gpt4) or private, local LLMs (e.g llama3).
+*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
+Open and self-hostable.
+Get answers from the internet or your docs.
+Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
+Access from web, obsidian, emacs, desktop.
+Build agents.
+Create automations

 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that does online comprehensive research on any given topic